Being the king of the nomads

 Get to know yourself in every possible circumstance

 Travel is bound to get you into unforeseen circumstances.
 You’ll be waiting for buses forever or missing the only bus of the day.
-Maybe the only hostel you can find late at night, is a shithole with fungus crawling up and down the walls.
+Maybe the only hostel you can find late at night is a shithole with fungus crawling up and down the walls.
 Every traveler knows these moments.
 You learn to manage yourself in different ways.
 In fact, these times of displeasure are the times I remember best and which I recollect with a grin on my face.
 Remember that time when we could only find this fungus infected hostel?
-Remember how we needed a shower badly, but we thought that the shower would just get us more dirty.
+Remember how we needed a shower badly, but we thought that the shower would just get us dirtier.
 How about that time when a guy was trying to get us to smuggle drugs into Cuba?

 Have the best time of your life

 Imagine the wonders out there.
 Then imagine yourself being there.
 Budget travel allows you to travel slow and see the places you want to see.
-By staying in hostels and meeting other travelers, your experience will be mind blowing.
+By staying in hostels and meeting other travelers, your experience will be mind-blowing.
 Meeting a fellow traveler on the other side of the world never lacks inspiration for long talks and maybe even a joined venture.
-Covering distance with like minded people is one of the advantages that come with the trip.
-Friendships born on the road, are different than meeting someone in the streets of your home town.
+Covering distance with like-minded people is one of the advantages that come with the trip.
+Friendships born on the road, are different than meeting someone in the streets of your hometown.
 In a foreign country, you and your new friend are looking out for each other.
 You’re in the same situation on new territory.